 Clyde Prestowitz, founder and president of the Economic Strategy Institute, spoke next.
 He said that the reason other countries—Singapore and Ireland, for example—have been so successful is because their governments scour the world looking for key companies to bring in.
 He feels that the United States, on the other hand, promotes the offshoring of American manufacturing.
 As long as that attitude prevails, it will be difficult for the nation to thrive at manufacturing.

 Panel Two: Can Technology Revive U.S. Manufacturing?

-Cloud computing, the Internet of Things, more flexible robots, and data analytics are all integral parts of the new “Smart Manufacturing” era, a radically transformational paradigm.
-This panel will explore the state of the development and adoption of these technologies while discussing important policy changes needed to ensure more rapid technological innovation within U.S. manufacturing.
+Cloud computing, the Internet of Things, more flexible roots, and data analytics are all integral parts of the new “Smart Manufacturing” era, a radically transformational paradigm.
+This panel explored the state of the development and adoption of these technologies while discussing important policy changes needed to ensure more rapid technological innovation within U.S. manufacturing.

 Stephen Ezell, Vice President of Global Innovation Policy at ITIF, moderated the panel discussion.
 To begin, he emphasized how information and communication technologies are fundamentally going to change manufacturing systems and processes.
 Collectively, these technologies are changing how consumers and industrial products are being developed, how factories and supply chains operate and integrate, and even how products are consumed and used after they hit the market.

 “The digitalization of manufacturing potentially holds a tremendous future,” said Ezell.
 But he noted that while industry and enterprise will lead the transformation, it is imperative to get the policy environment right.
 If effective policies aren’t put in place, not only will consumers and society not be able to enjoy the benefits of these technologies, but it will impede the ability of a nation’s enterprises to effectively compete in the global smart manufacturing era.